welchbj/ctf/docs/cryptography.md

 Some potential attacks include:

-* Chosen plaintext attack.
-Find great explanations in the answers to [this StackOverflow question](https://crypto.stackexchange.com/questions/42891/chosen-plaintext-attack-on-aes-in-ecb-mode).
+* Chosen plaintext attack: Find great explanations in the answers to [this StackOverflow question](https://crypto.stackexchange.com/questions/42891/chosen-plaintext-attack-on-aes-in-ecb-mode).
-* ECB cut-and-paste.
-Since the same plaintext will always produce the same ciphertext, you can re-order encrypted blocks to forge messages.
+* ECB cut-and-paste: Since the same plaintext will always produce the same ciphertext, you can re-order encrypted blocks to forge messages.
 This is well-explained within solutions to the [Cryptopals problem of the same name](https://cryptopals.com/sets/2/challenges/13).

 ### Cipher Block Chaining (CBC)